-Same-day delivery available until 5PM.
-Free standard delivery from P5,000.
+Same-day delivery available until 2:30 PM in select areas only.
+Free delivery for orders ₱3,000 or more.
 Tap to join us on Viber. ×

 GERALD.ph - healthy and gourmet grocer